Feline Hyperthyroidism

 1. Radioactive iodine treatment

 This is only available through specialist centres.
 The cat is given a capsule containing radioactive iodine, which is taken up into the gland and kills the gland tissue.
-It is a very safe and effective treatment, but it involves a stay in hospital in a special lead-lined room until the level of radioactivity in the cat is deemed safe – usually 7- 10 days.
+It is a very safe and effective treatment, but it involves a hospital stay in a special lead-lined room until the level of radioactivity in the cat is deemed safe – usually 7-10 days.

 2. Surgical

-Despite most hyperthyroid cats being quite old and despite there being some increased anaesthetic risk, if care is taken, surgery usually gives very dramatic results.
-There is no need for an extended stay in hospital, and the cost for this treatment is usually less than for radioactive iodine treatment.
-However, this is only useful for those cats with an enlarged thyroid gland.
+Despite most cats with hyperthyroidism being quite old, surgery usually produces dramatic results.
+There is no need for an extended stay in the hospital, and the cost for this treatment is usually less than for radioactive iodine treatment.
+However, this is only useful for cats with an enlarged thyroid gland.

 3. Medical

-Adequate in the short term, or as a preparation for surgery, but not as successful in long-term management.
-Some patients with other health problems such as diabetes or kidney failure may be best treated this way.
+Medical treatment may be adequate in the short term or as a preparation for surgery, but it is not as successful in long-term management.
+Some patients with other health problems, such as diabetes or kidney failure, may be best treated this way.

 The outlook for most cats with thyroid disease is very good, so prompt identification and treatment of the problem will rapidly improve your cat’s quality of life.